Our values: Opportunity, equal opportunity, fairness, fair share, justice, level playing field

-Our vision: Our economy remains unsteady because government policies are rigged to favor the rich and powerful over the middle class and working families.
-All levels of government need to encourage or require that the lowest-level jobs provide at least a living wage and that middle-class jobs support a middle-class standard of living.
-Four policies are fundamental, laws that: (1) set a floor on wages for different types of work; (2) guarantee a minimum set of job benefits; (3) ensure that hiring and retention processes are fair; and (4) protect the right to collective bargaining in order to secure for employees a fair share of the profits.
+Our vision: Our economic system is unfair because the rules are rigged to favor the rich and powerful over the middle class and working families.
+We need to ensure that lower-level jobs provide at least a living wage and that middle-class jobs support a middle-class standard of living.
+Four policies are fundamental, laws that: (1) set a floor on wages for different types of work; (2) guarantee a minimum set of job benefits; (3) ensure that hiring and retention processes are fair; and (4) protect the right to collective bargaining in order to secure for workers a fair share of the profits.

 Between the end of World War II and the beginning of the Reagan Administration, the wages of average American workers rose at the same rate as nationwide productivity.
 But since then, wages have stagnated and nearly all new wealth has been captured by the rich.
 Recently, over a dozen states and localities have responded by raising the minimum wage.
 Seven states have the same minimum wage for tipped workers as everyone else, which is a matter of simple justice.
 State and local jurisdictions have also implemented a living wage for government employees and contractors.
 Although it’s not yet been attempted, it is entirely possible to dissuade employers from paying a poverty-level wage through a surtax on large businesses like Walmart that pay workers so little that they have to rely on public-assistance programs.

 American workers used to take for granted that their jobs would include fair benefits like health insurance, sick days and paid vacation.
 Today, progressives have to fight for every benefit.
 Recently, states and cities have mandated paid sick leave, while others have set up family leave systems or required overtime pay.
 California also created a program that helps workers set up retirement accounts.